fraga/primecycle/README.md

 # Why ?

-I hope somebody get profitable use of this information to end the world as we know it
+I hope somebody get profitable use of this information to end the world as we know it.
+And was funny discover how are working the numbers